What is an HRA?

 How does an HRA work?

-HRAs are often confused with health savings accounts (HSAs), but they have their differences.
+HRAs are often confused with health savings accounts (HSAs), but they have differences.
 An HSA is a tax-advantaged health account for employees covered by an HSA-qualified high deductible health plan (HDHP).
-Employees can use it on qualified out-of-pocket costs, such as medical, dental, and vision expenses, prescription drugs, and over-the-counter medicine.

 The main difference between the two health benefits is that the employer owns the HRA, and the employee owns the HSA.
 This means if an employee with an HRA leaves an organization, the unused HRA funds stay with the employer, similar to a flexible spending account (FSA).

 Another significant difference is how you fund the two accounts.
 The money in an HRA is provided solely by the employer.
 With an HSA, both the employer and the employee can contribute to the account.
-Unlike certain HRAs, like an integrated HRA, HSAs have annual contribution limits.
+Additionally, HSAs are pre-funded while HRA allowances are only paid out after an eligible expense has been incurred and submitted for reimbursement.

 What expenses qualify for reimbursement under an HRA?